 - Pretzel salt or coarse sea salt

-- In a small bowl, stir the brown sugar and yeast into the water; set aside for 5- 10 minutes until mixture begins to foam.
+- In a small bowl, stir the brown sugar and yeast into the water; set aside for 5- 10 minutes until the mixture begins to foam.

 - Measure flour in a medium bowl and whisk in the salt.
-In a large bowl, combine 1 ½ cups of the flour/ salt with the foaming liquid and 1 tablespoon of butter.
+In a large bowl, combine 1 ½ cups of flour/ salt with the foaming liquid and 1 tablespoon of butter.

 - Mix until a smooth batter forms.
-Add an additional 1 ½ cups of flour mixture to the batter and knead into a smooth ball, adding the remaining flour as necessary.
+Add an additional 1 ½ cups of the flour mixture to the batter and knead into a smooth ball, adding the remaining flour as necessary.

 - Place the dough into an oiled bowl, turning the ball to lightly coat with oil.
 Cover and leave in a warm place for about 1 hour, until doubled in size.

 - Boil 6 cups of water in a large shallow pot.
 Add baking soda to dissolve.
 Set aside to cool.

 - Preheat oven to 400°F. Punch down dough and turn onto a lightly greased surface.
 Divide into 8 equal pieces and roll into balls.
 Cover and let rest for 10 minutes.

 - Line a baking sheet with parchment paper.
 Grease with butter and/or oil.
 Melt 3 tablespoons of unsalted butter in a small pan.